 Some of the challenges parents might face in hands-on child rearing are related to their physical abilities.

 If parents are restricted in movement in the upper body, they might have difficulty holding a child without help or carrying out general care duties, such as feeding and cleaning.
 If parents are in a wheelchair, they might be limited in how much toddler-chasing or tantrum-soothing they can do.
 Some parents’ energy levels are affected, making the already exhausting job of raising a child even more tiring.

 To compensate, many parents with physical disability rely more heavily on verbal communication.
 This type of communication and instruction can start at an early age.
 Children understand they can learn to feel safe if they listen to their parents and do what they say.
 As children grow older, reasoning and explanation become the main tools for discipline.

 Children in a caring role

-Some people worry that children take on too much responsibility in physically caring for their parent.
-This has long been assumed to have a bad influence on the way a child is reared, as it may deny a child the regular experiences of childhood.
+Some people worry that children take on too much responsibility in physically caring for their parents.
+This has long been assumed to have a bad influence on the way a child is reared, because it might deny a child the regular experiences of childhood.

-Bu many studies show that children of disabled parents aren’t disadvantaged by helping to care for their parents.
+But many studies show that children of disabled parents aren’t disadvantaged by helping to care for their parents.
 In fact, it’s suggested that learning about responsibility, care and contribution helps with the development of good self-esteem because children experience a sense of worth from their role.
-When children have too much responsibility it’s usually because the family isn’t properly supported by community services.
+When children have too much responsibility, it’s usually because the family isn’t properly supported by community services.